 - your bleeding risk.

 If you’re not sure of what to take and when, don’t be afraid to double check with a doctor, nurse or pharmacist.
-They can tell you if you have to take the medicine with food for it to work properly, or keep it in its packaging until you are ready to take it.
+They can let you know if you have to take the medicine with food (so it will work properly), or if you should keep the medicine in its packaging until you are ready to take it.

 How long to take it for

-Continue taking your medicine for as long as your doctor tells you.
-Do not stop taking it or change how you take it without checking with your doctor first.
+Continue taking your medicine for as long as your doctor or nurse tells you.
+Do not stop taking it or change how you take it without checking with your prescriber first.

 Stopping can put you at increased risk of developing a blood clot, which may lead to a serious condition, such as a stroke.